DcentGaming/git_demo/readme.md

 1. Create a new repository on GitHub.

     - ``` git init ```
-2. Creat and add an ignore file
+2. Create and add an ignore file

     - ``` touch .gitignore ```
     - ``` git add .gitignore ```